CoQ10 and Ubiquinol

 Research has shown that the reduced form of CoQ10, Ubiquinol, is also more easily absorbed by the body, and seemingly unlike Ubiquinone, it is self-regulating.
 In other words, a healthy body will have lower metabolic demands and therefore will absorb less ubiquinol.
 An animal with an acute or chronic illness will show a higher absorption rate due to the higher demands of the body.
 This metabolic demand relationship makes it difficult to overdose on Ubiquinol, since the body will utilize what it is given based on need.

 A human would need to eat approximately 3 pounds of sardines PER DAY to get the recommended dose.
-Though it is available in fatty fish, Kure Fish Stock, dark leafy greens and organ meats (and whole grains--not great for most dogs and certainly not kitties,) it becomes apparent how difficult it is for an animal to also get the recommended daily dose, especially those dogs or cats fed a kibble diet
+Though it is available in fatty fish, Fish Broth, dark leafy greens and organ meats (and whole grains--not great for most dogs and certainly not kitties,) it becomes apparent how difficult it is for an animal to also get the recommended daily dose, especially those dogs or cats fed a kibble diet

 Ubiquinol's increased absorption makes the necessary dosage approximately 1/3 the dosage of CoQ10.
 Because it is a fat soluble nutrient, it is best taken with meals or at least in a fat based treat, Extra Virgin Coconut Oil or Grass Fed Butter.